rev22/compy/README.md

-`compy` is a wrapper to `composer` for Symfony2 projects, using an easier to maintain YAML file.
+`compy` is a wrapper to `composer` for Symfony2 projects, using an easier to use YAML file.

+You can.use `compy` like you would `composer`, except you modify the `composer.yml`:

+   acme> app/compy update

-You can.use `compy` like you would `composer`, except you modify the `composer.yml`.
-The YAML format is easier to read, easier to write and allows you to add comments.
+The YAML format is easier to read, easier to write and allows you to add comments:

+    license: MIT
+    require:
+        symfony/yaml:       '>=2.0'
+        symfony/console:    '>=2.0'
+        composer/composer:  dev-master

 When run the first time, `compy` converts automatically any composer.json present.
 If you modify your `composer.json`, `compy` will automatically notice